romaintestu/forticnapp-workshop/lab-01/README.md

 #### Compliance

-*Goal: Review compliance posture and identify violations against security frameworks.*
+*How can we review compliance posture and identify violations against security frameworks?*

 1. Navigate to **Risk Center** > **Compliance** > **Cloud** in the left navigation panel
 2. Click on **CIS Amazon Web Services Foundations Benchmark** framework